Michael Jin, PhD

 601 S Morgan St.

-Michael Jin is an Assistant Professor of Global Asian Studies and History.
-He is also a member of UIC’s Diaspora Studies Cluster.
-His research and teaching interests focus on migration and diaspora studies, transnational Asia and the Pacific Rim world, Asian American history, critical race and ethnic studies, and historical memory.
+Michael R. Jin is an Associate Professor of Global Asian Studies and History.
+His areas of specialization include migration and diaspora studies, Asian American history, transnational Asia and the Pacific world, critical race and ethnic studies, and the history of the American West.

 PhD History, University of California, Santa Cruz